Why sleeping next to your dog is the best health decision you can make

 Science says sleeping with your dog boosts your body’s production of serotonin, a key chemical you need to get a good night’s sleep.

-A study from the University of Missouri-Columbia reviewed groups of dog owners and non-dog owners who sat in a quiet room for 15 to 39 minutes with their dogs, a friendly but strange dog or a robotic dog.
-During the sessions, the people calmly stroked or petted the dogs.
+A study from the University of Missouri-Columbia reviewed groups of dog owners and non-dog owners who sat in a quiet room for 15 to 39 minutes with their dogs, a friendly but strange dog, or a robotic dog.

-Just looking at your dog releases oxytocin, which contributes to feeling happy, helps ward off depression, and boosts your mental health.
+Looking at your dog releases oxytocin, which contributes to feeling happy, helps ward off depression, and boosts your mental health.

 Science magazine reported that a lab at Azabu University in Japan studies oxytocin, the hormone that plays a role in maternal bonding, trust, and altruism.